dunyakirkali/onesky.ex/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `onesky` to your list of dependencies in `mix.exs`:
+Add the following to your `mix.exs` file

 ```elixir
 def deps do